michelenatale/Schnorr-Signature/README.md

 The Schnorrgroup and Elliptic Curve are used here.

-A test for signing as well as for verification is available.
+A test for (multi-) signing and verification is available for both variants.